Last Updated: 10 July 2020

 - for selection purposes, in relation to applicants seeking for a job posting with BICS;

-- to fulfil obligations under a contract.
-This includes providing our Services to our customers; to communicate with them about the usage of our Services; to obtain and process payment from customers and to fulfil your orders for Services and any obligations on us relating to those Services;
+- to fulfill obligations under a contract.
+This includes providing our Services to our customers; to communicate with them about the usage of our Services; to obtain and process payment from customers and to fulfill your orders for Services and any obligations on us relating to those Services;

 - to better understand how customers and other third parties access and use our Sites and Services, both on an aggregated and individualized basis;

-- to administer, monitor, improve and customize our Sites and Services, for our internal operations, including troubleshooting, network management and network optimisation, research and analytical purposes, so that we can provide our customers with a better customer experience and maintain the security of our networks.
+- to administer, monitor, improve and customize our Sites and Services, for our internal operations, including troubleshooting, network management and network optimization, research and analytical purposes, so that we can provide our customers with a better customer experience and maintain the security of our networks;

 - to process your application to attend an event; if you attend an event, we may process information about you gathered in relation to the event and may share information about your attendance with your company.
 We may also permit designated event partner or conference sponsors to send you communications related to the event if you have shared your contact information at the event or when subscribing to the event.
 Please note that sponsors from other companies may directly request information about you at their conference booths or presentations, and their use of your personal data that you provide to them will be subject to their privacy policies;

 - to assist us in advertising our products and services to other companies in various mediums including, sending promotional emails, advertising our services on third party sites and social media platforms, direct mail, and by telemarketing;